 This was confirmed by an majority (57%) of respondents in a survey by the Ponemon Institute.
 And one of five respondents in the already mentioned survey by the SANS Institute answered, to have no clue whether they experienced a breach with applications as a source or not.
 So I would make the assumption that the risk of being affected by a breach through an insecure web application does not so much depend on the industry but more on the fact whether web applications provide an interesting target for an attacker or not.

 Simply put: Web application attacks remain the most frequent cause of confirmed breaches.
 Organizations that connect a lot of business-critical applications to the Internet are clearly more at risk to be breached by that.
 And from what we know, most confirmed breaches from last year where not caused by complex vulnerabilities but mostly by rather simple ones like SQL Injection that almost any developer should be aware by now.
 This is of course a sign of a lack of web security know-how and controls that still exists in many organizations.

 However, this does not always mean that internal dev teams do not know how to write secure code.
 There can be a number of reasons for insecure applications.
 For instance, many applications are not developed internally but by external software companies.
 And if not the whole application than at least parts of it.
-According to the Sonatype 2017 State of Software Supply Chain Report, 80 – 90% of an applications are built from 3rd party components that often consist critical vulnerabilities as well.
+According to the Sonatype 2017 State of Software Supply Chain Report, 80 – 90% of applications are built from 3rd party components that often consist of critical vulnerabilities as well.
 Often dev teams use out-dated versions with known security defects.
 But even if they are up-to-date, 84% of OpenSource projects (probably mostly smaller ones) do not fix known security defects at all.

 Not to mention the heavy use of insecure WCMS systems like WordPress that are often not only easy to identify by attackers but also to exploit.